Banking Information

 Introduction to e-Transfers

-Many people in Canada use e-Transfers, also referred to as electronic transfers, to send money to friends and family.
+Many people in Canada use Interac e-Transfers, also referred to as electronic transfers, to send money to friends and family.
 With e-Transfers, you can request and send money easily through your bank account and can be used for things like paying rent and sharing utilities payments with your roommates or paying for something you find on a local buy and sell group.
 Keep in mind that there are sometimes additional fees with e-Transfers if you cancel the transfer or if you are sending money internationally.
 For more information on e-Transfers please visit the official Interac e-Transfer site.

 Transferring Money to Canada

-In order to transfer money from your home country, you must first open a bank account in Canada.
+To transfer money from your home country, you must first open a bank account in Canada.
 You may want to bring bank drafts from home to allow you to open a bank account when you arrive in London.
 A bank may accept bank drafts, cheques or letters of credit.
 However, money will not be transferred until it is cleared by your home bank.
 This process may take a few days or a few months.

 Tips